e-Lehoa/PowerBI-Remapping/README.md

    - There may be other types of assets that cannot be backed-up or exported using PowerShell or GitHub, so users should be actively encouraged to take screenshots or use the Power BI Service export to PDF feature to help them rebuild (yes, from scratch!) within the re-mapped environment.
 Alternatively, use the re-mapping as an opportunity to work with users to update their Power BI assets to use supported Fabric/Power BI features.

 5. If PBIX back-ups have been completed progressively and users are still creating new reports, run the [03-Get-Report-Discrepancy.ps1](https://github.com/e-Lehoa/PowerBI-Remapping/blob/main/03-Get-Report-Discrepancy.ps1) to identify the new reports that need to be exported.
 We did this because we didn't have a lock-down period in which the organisation were requested to not make further changes.
 We didn't have a lock-down period because we deemed it too onerous/disruptive on usual business.
 6. Script Git https://github.com/e-Lehoa/PowerBI-Remapping/blob/main/GitHub_Integration/README.md to run back-up #2 of all Fabric scripts and assets.
 Make sure to test the script end-to-end before completing a final run and before completing the pre-requisite deletions for the remapping.
+Using GitHub Integration can be a good way to backup some objects that are otherwise not downloadable, such as reports created/copied inside of Service.
 7. Create communications plan with strategic points of communications, eg:
    - 3 months before re-mapping, send an individual/personalised preparation email.
 In this email, we sent staff a personalised list of all their workspaces and assets where they are listed as an Admin or Contributor.
 We did this to ensure staff hadn't forgotten about historic workspaces and assets created.;
    - 2 months before re-mapping, send video of process, e.g. [Power BI Data Migration](https://youtu.be/-LDiRyy0Ckg?si=uZ1MpAZXo-GTf3n8) **Note:** We deliberately called it a 'migration' with our users to simplify the message;